 - Versatility - A variety of attachments are available to turn countertop blenders into food processors and other culinary tools, so they're great for multiple uses

-Large families: With more people, you'll want a blender that can make multiple servings or mix more ingredients at once.
+- Large families - With more people, you'll want a blender that can make multiple servings or mix more ingredients at once.

-Their portability: These blender models can be brought to wherever you're cooking, making mixing hot liquids simple and safe.
+- Portability - This model can be brought to wherever you're cooking, making mixing hot liquids simple and safe.

 A personal blender can whip up smoothies and other blended drinks in servings that are the perfect size for one.

-Individual servings: If you're making dinner for one, these will let you make just enough for you.
+- Individual servings - If you're making dinner for one, these will let you make just enough for you.

-People on the go: Many of these personal blenders can switch from a blender to a to-go cup by changing out the cap on the jar.
+- People on the go - Many of these personal blenders can switch from a blender to a to-go cup by changing out the cap on the jar.